Are you in bed at the moment, awake and looking for help to fall asleep?

 Here are some ideas for you:

 - Do some exercise.
 Even going for a walk or doing some stretching can help.
-But avoid intense exercise close to bedtime.
+But avoid very intense exercise close to bedtime.

 - Spend some time outside in the sunlight.
 This will help regulate your internal body clock.